LittleWalter/up/README.md

     Navigate <code>up</code> the Directory Tree with Ease | Bash & Zsh Navigation Script
 </h1>

-`up` is a Bash and Zsh script that takes the hassle out of navigating to parent and ancestor directories.
-Effortlessly jump multiple levels by index or directory names with autocomplete and regex.
-Inspect and jump into directories interactively with [`fzf`](https://junegunn.github.io/fzf/getting-started/).
+`up` is a Bash and Zsh script that takes the hassle out of navigating parent and ancestor directories.
+Effortlessly jump multiple levels by index or directory name with autocomplete and regex support.
+Inspect and dive into directories interactively with [`fzf`](https://junegunn.github.io/fzf/getting-started/)—and optionally track your path history for seamless recall.

 Kiss tedious `cd ..` chains goodbye!